Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 Resolved | Bug | Fix
 :---: | --- | ---
 🟢 | Static files were returning 404 errors | Added `STATICFILES_DIRS` to settings
-🟢 | Order confirmation email does not have £ or 2 decimal places | Add £ and floatformat to email template
+🟢 | Order confirmation email does not have £ | Added £ to email template
+🟢 | An error in the <code>checkout/apps.py</code> file says that <code>'checkout.signals' imported but unused</code>. | This is imported during runtime and is used within other files, therefore this error was ignored.
+🟢 | An error in the <code>fitness_lab/urls.py</code> file says that <code>redefinition of unused 'handler404' from line 21</code>. | This is used to handle the 404 error page and is used within other files, therefore this error was ignored.

 ## Development